-‘All of them’
+Getting away with a call to genocide in Gaza

 Despite Salzman’s predictable, hackneyed claim that the brief stir her sinister remark provoked was “fake” news, Nixon, was, rightly, having none of it.

 “I was clear in what I was talking about, which were the lives of innocent Palestinians.
-Period,” Nixon told a local TV station in the southeastern US state of Florida.
+Period,” Nixon told a local TV station in Florida.
 “She said that when I asked how many Palestinian lives have to end.
 She was clear.
 She said: ‘All of them.’”

 Nixon and the Florida chapter of the Council on American-Islamic Relations insisted that, at the least, Salzman be censured, if not resign.